Schleifner/Tiny-Wasm-Compiler-Learn/Chapter8/Readme.md

 # Introduction

-This chapter will add function call
+This chapter will add function call between Wasm functions.

 ## Task to do

-1. Design calling convention
+1. Design Wasm-to-Wasm calling convention.
+Don't need to consider calling imported functions in this chapter.
 2. Implement `type` section of Wasm.
-3. Implement call instruction
+3. Implement call instruction.
 4. Pass [all test cases](./test)
 5. Add test into CI pipeline